-Preferential arrangements: The General System of Preferences (GSP) provides developing countries access to EU markets as explained in the main text.
+Preferential arrangements: The General System of Preferences (GSP) provides developing countries access to EU markets.
 Overseas countries and territories (OCTs) are countries such as the Falkland Islands and Saint-Pierre and Miquelon which are linked to member states but outside the EU.
 Exports from OCTs to the EU benefit from tariff preferences.